Arkansas execution drugs intended for surgery, heart issues

 MIDAZOLAM

-Midazolam is the key drug in the procedure and one that Arkansas hasn't yet used in an execution.
-It would be the first of the three drugs administered and would be used to sedate the inmate.
+Midazolam, which Arkansas hadn't used in an execution, is the first of the three drugs administered to sedate the inmate.
 Because the state's supply reaches its expiration date April 30, Arkansas scheduled eight executions before then.

 At normal adult doses of around 4 mg for routine surgery, midazolam can slow or stop breathing to the point that medical literature advises doctors to monitor patients closely.
 With a 500 mg dose listed in the state's execution protocol, Arkansas expects that the inmates will not be aware they are dying.